 If you start doing business elsewhere besides Michigan, you will need to get your LLC registered in those states and learn the laws about taxes there.
 If a state has a state income tax, you may be on the hook for paying more.

 Don’t Forget to Pay Federal Taxes Through Individual Members

 While most LLCs don’t pay taxes directly, individual members must still file income taxes.
 While you won’t need to file as a business, you will need to file as an individual and report your annual income if you are a single-member LLC.
 If there are additional members to your LLC, each person will need to file.

 An LLC business structure requires particular forms and steps for paying taxes in Michigan.

-These requirements can be complex, so it’s always a good idea to seek professional help to ensure you comply.
+These requirements can be complex, so it’s always a good idea to seek professional help from an accountant to ensure you comply.